| |

 the First World War, suffering severe wounds in combat.
 He was educated

-at the Jesuit Houses of study at Jersey and Fourvière, and then
+at the Jesuit Houses of study at Jersey and Fourvière.

 De Lubac was ordained a priest on August 22, 1927, pursued further studies